pakeke-constructor/umg-mod-monorepo/items/components.md

     -- How the player should hold the item.
     -- (If this value is nil, the item cannot be held) itemHoldType =
-    "place" -- shows an preview for placing an item "tool"  -- holds in direction of mouse
+    "place" -- shows an preview for placing an entity "tool"  -- holds in direction of mouse
     "spin"  -- holds in direction of mouse, spins around when used "swing" -- holds in direction of mouse, swings when used (think sword) "recoil"-- holds in direction of mouse, recoils back when used (think shotgun) "above" -- item is above player's head

     itemHoldImage = "custom_image"
     -- an optional custom image for item holding

+    placeGridSize = 20
+    -- the size of the grid to snap to when using `place` itemHoldType

 }
 ```